 Job partners and students build their professional networks.
 Job partners hire alumni of Christ the King and are building qualified and talented diversity for future leadership within their company/industry.

-The ‘school that works’, which began in 1996 at Chicago’s Cristo Rey, is now a nationally recognized model with twenty-eight schools across the country.
+The ‘school that works’, which began in 1996 at Chicago’s Cristo Rey, is now a nationally recognized model with thirty-two schools across the country.
 Nearly two thousand companies in corporate America partner with the program.